The New Building Canada Plan:

 - An additional $1.25 billion in funding for P3 Canada, which will continue to be administered by PPP Canada Inc.

-The Minister of Transport, Infrastructure and Communities will work with stakeholders on outstanding program parameters for the new Building Canada Fund and will announce details later this year.
+The Minister Infrastructure, Communities and Intergovernmental Affairs, and Minister of the Economic Development Agency of Canada for the Regions of Quebec, will work with stakeholders on outstanding program parameters for the new Building Canada Fund and will announce details later this year.
 In the meantime, we will continue to work with our partners and stakeholders to deliver funding under our existing programs.

 Read the Budget.